raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-In the real world, some objects are static such as internal walls, a street or hills.
-Other objects, such as people, vehicles and furniture, then move through the static objects.
+In the real world, some objects are static backdrops such as internal walls, a street or hills.
+Characters, such as people, vehicles and furniture, then move through the static backdrop objects.
 By developing some of your backdrop as sprite object you can create some interesting, 3-dimensions effects which will make your scenery appear more realistic.

 For example, the moon can rise above the houses because they are both sprite objects.